 - Keep the racks of sterile pipette tips protected from contamination during storage and use

-The attentiveness of the technologist during each transfer of specimen material is critical.
-When working with specimens, only one specimen container should be opened at a time.
+The attentiveness during each transfer of specimen material is critical.
+Only one specimen container should be opened when working with specimens.

-Pipetting skills Although many assays which use pre-prepared master mixes have now been introduced, invariably some reagent preparation is required.
-This often entails the transfer of very small volumes, which leaves no margin of error during pipetting.
-Attentiveness to accuracy of pipetting is a must.
+Pipetting skills Although many assays using pre-prepared master mixes have been introduced, some reagent preparation is always required.
+This often entails transferring tiny volumes, which leaves no margin of error during pipetting.
+Attentiveness to pipetting accuracy is a must.